benkoren/benkoren.github.io/_posts/2017-10-28-local-development-chromebook-amazon-lightsail.markdown

 #### Convert our SSH Key

-todo

-Email yourself the converted key
+Press `Ctrl-Alt-T` to open up a terminal tab, then use the following commands to take care of your SSH keypair (replacing `MYKEY` with the name of the file you downloaded from Lightsail earlier:
+1. `cd ~/Downloads`
+2. `chmod 400 MYKEY.pem`
+3. `ssh-keygen -y -f MYKEY.pem > MYKEY.pub`
+4. `mv MYKEY.pem MYKEY`

+(TODO: Insert screenshot)

+Next, do yourself a favor and store the `.pub` key you just generated.
+If you ever decide to take your Chromebook out of Developer Mode (or, like my kids, someone in your household doesn't know not to press Space when it's starting up...), you'll be able to skip over the whole Developer Mode section the next time you want to set this up.

 #### Install and configure SSH Client

-On your Chromebook, install the [Secure Shell][secureshell] extension.
+Install the [Secure Shell][secureshell] extension.
 This is highly-preferred over the built-in SSH client in Chrome because of the _Comfy Factor_ requirement.

 Speaking of comfy, let's configure Secure Shell by clicking on the Options button and updating a few things:
 * Set `font-size` to `15`.